deshmukh-saurabh/Image-Brightness-Detection-using-Deep-Learning/README.md

         # contained images that were used to create the "train" directory, all of the images have now been moved to their respective target folders "train/<target_label>" using "create_dataset.py"

-    - pickled_data

-        # this file contains the features pickled for later use
-        - X.pickle

-        # this file contains the targets pickled for later use
-        - y.pickle

     - src

         # this file calculates brightness_score of an image using Pillow